Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Discussion

 The lack of any clear, third-parameter dependency on the relation between absorption and NOX22 emission line metallicities along GRB and QSO-DLA sightlines may also imply that metals within the neutral phase ISM (and possibly also CGM) are poorly mixed, and the scatter observed in Figs.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem_NHcolor} could thus be indicative of the large intrinsic variation in the regions of the galaxy probed in absorption depending on the line of sight.
 Sightlines with the same impact parameter and \nh\ may probe very different regions of the galaxy depending on the galaxy orientation, the stellar mass, and the level of mixing, which in turn is dependent on feedback processes.
-However, the good agreement between absorption and emission line metallicities when using the $\hat{R}$ diagnostic imply that the metallicity of the ionised and neutral material is relatively homogeneous.
-The lack of an \nh-dependency in this case would therefore imply that it is necessary to use zoom-in hydrodynamic simulations that include the relevant physics on the formation of molecular clouds and stellar feedback in order to capture the smaller scale inhomogeneities present in star forming regions and the ISM.
+Moreover, whereas QSO-DLA sightlines will cross through the full radial extent of the intervening galaxy, GRBs may lie at the front side of their host galaxy, and thus on average their sightlines will cross through 50\% of the galaxy along the radial direction.
+However, the good agreement between absorption and emission line metallicities when using the $\hat{R}$ diagnostic implies that the metallicity of the ionised and neutral material is relatively homogeneous, and that the effect of any metallicity gradients are averaged out along the radial and longitudinal direction in absorption and emission line probes.
+To understand the lack of an \nh-dependency in this case may therefore require analysis using zoom-in hydrodynamic simulations that include the relevant physics on the formation of molecular clouds and stellar feedback that is necessary to capture the smaller scale inhomogeneities present in star forming regions and the ISM.

-It will also be important to increase the samples of QSO-DLA and GRBs with both emission and absorption line metallicites in order to average out the intrinsic scatter that is likely introduced by the pencil-beam sightline offered by GRBs and QSO-DLAs.
-Knowing the characteristic properties of the GRB host galaxies and QSO-DLA emission counterpart is also important to be able to study the emission-absorption metallicity relation in bins of stellar mass, normalised impact parameter and \nh, for example.
+It will also be important to increase the samples of QSO-DLA and GRBs with both emission and absorption line metallicites in order to be able to average out the intrinsic scatter that is likely introduced by the pencil-beam sightline offered by GRBs and QSO-DLAs.
+Knowing the characteristic properties of the GRB host galaxies and QSO-DLA emission counterparts is also important to be able to study the emission-absorption metallicity relation in bins of stellar mass, normalised impact parameter and \nh, for example.

-Nevertheless, despite the current small sample size, the good agreement between the LMC23 metallicity (and for a smaller sample also the DKS16 \NtwoStwo\ metallicity) and the absorption line metallicities implies that GRB and QSO-DLA sightlines trace the average metallicity of a galaxy as typically measured in emission.
-The implication of this is thus that any presence of metallicity gradients are averaged out along the radial and longitudinal direction in absorption and emission line probes.